 Researchers must carefully consider any decision to store personal data in the cloud.
 They must assess the cloud storage service provider's security controls and its standard terms and conditions, and be prepared to implement compensating controls when the provider's controls are not sufficient.
-For further details consult Section 7.7 of the ESOMAR/GRBN Online Research Guideline and the ESOMAR Data Protection Checklist.
+For further details consult Section 7.7 of the ESOMAR/GRBN Online Research Guideline, the ESOMAR Data Protection Checklist, and The Practical Guide to Cloud Computing.